 NO DROP-INS.
 PLEASE CHECK IN WITH ME ABOUT AVAILABLE SPACE email@example.com.

 MOST SESSIONS ARE FULL AT THIS TIME.

 five 1-hour sessions

 May 2, 9, 16, 23 and 30

 Course fee: $99.
-Advanced registration is required.
+Advanced registration is requested, but space is available so you may come and register on Saturday, May 2nd.
 Class size is limited to ensure individual attention.
 The course fee includes unlimited Mysore-style practice for the month of May

 The traditional practice of Ashtanga Yoga is introduced during this 5-week course.
 This class is designed for students new to yoga, the Ashtanga system and/or those interested in deepening their understanding of the practice.
 You do not need to have any yoga practice experience to participate.
 Learn, in-depth, the fundamental aspects of this extensive system while being guided through the traditional sequence of postures.
 This course builds gradually each week, providing you with a solid foundation for your journey into Ashtanga Yoga.